Daveiano/weewx-wdc/readme.md

     stale_age = 3600 # Every hour
 ```

-This will generate the year.html page only once a hour. `stale_age` is in seconds, see https://weewx.com/docs/customizing.htm#CheetahGenerator.
+This will generate the year.html page only once an hour. `stale_age` is in seconds, see https://weewx.com/docs/customizing.htm#CheetahGenerator.
 You can experiment with the `stale_age` options to find a good balance between being 'up-to-date' and reasonableness.

 `statistics.html` stale age is 43200 (twice a day) by default because it's the most performance-expensive template to generate.

 ### Support for weewx-forecast

+First, install the weewx-forecast extension.
+I am personally not using the original extension https://github.com/matthewwall/weewx-forecast,
+but a fork of it: https://github.com/chaunceygardiner/weewx-forecast.
+The original produced an error for me preventing it to work (https://github.com/matthewwall/weewx-forecast/issues/7).

+For help on configuring the extension, see https://github.com/chaunceygardiner/weewx-forecast.

-Install the forecast extension and add `user.forecast.ForecastVariables` and `user.weewx_wdc_forecast.WdcForecastUtil` to `[CheetahGenerator].search_list_extensions` in weewx-wdc skin.conf.
+Then, add `user.forecast.ForecastVariables` and `user.weewx_wdc_forecast.WdcForecastUtil` to `[CheetahGenerator].search_list_extensions` in weewx-wdc skin.conf.

 It should look like this